 If you are looking to really taste the local cuisine then we recommend French Bistro Chez Constant.
 Think filet de boeuf, French onion soup, fondue and oysters served in a cozy and casual environment.
 For something a little more upmarket, Le MATAFAN has some real photo-worthy and tastebud-approved haute cuisine.

-Sushi in the mountains?
+How does sushi in the mountains sound?
 Satsuki in Chamonix has excellent reviews and a wonderful traditional Japanese interior and can be a welcome change from all that melted cheese.

 If you’re keen to try a Michelin Star restaurant, there’s La Telecabine which has a gorgeous terrace overlooking Mont Blanc, and Hameau Albert which boasts double Michelin star status.